Update June 2018.

 2018 Dinner at Middle Temple Hall

-I would like to confirm that our Chairman, Mike Wheeler, has received confirmation from the Lord Mountevans, Jeffrey Evans, that he and his wife Juliet would be pleased to accept our invitation to attend our dinner at the Middle Temple Hall on Friday 8th June 2018.
+We were pleased to confirm that our Chairman, Mike Wheeler, had received confirmation from the Lord Mountevans, Jeffrey Evans, that he and his wife Juliet would be pleased to accept our invitation to attend our dinner at the Middle Temple Hall on Friday 8th June 2018.

 This news is included in the Greenwich 2018 Reunion Pre-

 Apart from attending our sister college, Pangbourne Nautical College, he has had

 a long association with shipping and supports of a number of maritime charities including

 being a Trustee of Seafarers UK, President of the City of London Sea Cadets and on

 the Council of the White Ensign Association.
 Lord Mountevans, who was Lord Mayor

 of London in 2015-

 Edward Evans, as Lieutenant E.R.G.R (Teddy) Evans RN, was Capt.
 Scott's second in